singhravjot123/Project2/README.md

 # Project2
-This is our new repo
+This is our new repo.
+created by rj